Wormila/Computer-Vision-Lab/README.md

 Expected outputs such as enhanced images, detected edges, segmented regions, and identified objects were obtained, confirming correct implementation.

 # Conclusion
-The lab experiments provided practical exposure to core Computer Vision concepts and improved understanding of image processing and analysis techniques.

-Conclusion – Version 2
 Through these experiments, essential Computer Vision algorithms were implemented successfully, strengthening practical skills and conceptual knowledge in visual computing.